 While lifestyle choices play a significant role when looking at risk for DVT, sometimes the condition is simply inherited through genetics.
 Many individuals suffer from blood disorders that allow for blood to clot more easily and those with a family history of DVT or cancer-causing genetic predispositions may find themselves in a category of individuals more prone to DVT in the long-term.

 Many physicians have found that the risk of DVT increases in partnership with other conditions an individual may present with.
 Those individuals suffering from inflammatory bowel disease may be at an increased risk for developing DVT.
 Similarly, those suffering from heart failure are particularly at risk as overall blood circulation is hindered throughout the body.
-Those individuals that are already fitted with a pacemaker or vein catheters may increase their DVT risk as blood flow is decreased and the walls of blood vessels are more prone towards irritation.
+Those individuals that are already fitted with a pacemaker or vein catheters may increase their DVT risk as blood flow is decreased and the walls of blood vessels are more prone to irritation.
 Additionally, those who have recently had surgery or suffered from previous venous injuries often seen disruptions in overall circulation which increases the risk for developing DVT with time.

 During pregnancy, women often experience increased pressure on the legs and pelvis which frequently increases the risk of DVT.
 This risk remains rather high for up to 6 weeks following the delivery of the baby.
 Those women undergoing hormone replacement therapy or those that regularly use birth control pills are also more susceptible to the development of clots over time.
 In general, individuals over the age of 60 are at a naturally increased risk for developing DVT.